Release notes

 • When calling the registerTable API, you can’t register a table in a location that is outside of the parent namespace directory.
 For example, if the folder hierarchy for a catalog is s3://teambucket/iceberg/namespace1/namespace1a/, you can’t create mytbl3 with a base location s3://teambucket/iceberg/namespace1.
 You can create it, for example, with a base location s3://teambucket/iceberg/namespace1/mytbl3.

-• If you call the dropTable API and request to purge the table’s data and metadata by setting the purgeRequested parameter to true, Polaris Catalog makes a best effort to delete the following items:
+• If you call the dropTable API and request to purge the table’s data and metadata by setting the purgeRequested parameter to true, Open Catalog makes a best effort to delete the following items:

 • All data and metadata files associated with the table